 This collection consists of three documentaries featuring conversations with Deborah Hay including an interview with Jeanine Durning.
 A further four videos are of performances of choreographed works made between 1968 and the present.
 These include works shown at MoMA’s Judson Dance Theatre installation as well as solos performed by Eva Mohn, Ros Warby and Deborah Hay.

 This unique collection of seven films will be available online for two weeks, from 4 – 17 October.
 The full list of films can be seen below.
+Booking for this is on a flexible ‘pay it forward’ system.

 Choreographer/performer Deborah Hay began her career in the early 1960s with the Judson Dance Theatre.
 In her five decades at the vanguard of choreographic experimentation, she has helped re-define the field of dance with her revolutionary work and influential publications, in particular Lamb at the Altar, Duke University Press, and My Body, the Buddhist, Wesleyan University Press, and most recently a 2019 expanded edition of Using the Sky, Wesleyan University Press.